erickcg/node-escpos/README.md

 + CODE39
 + ITF
 + NW7

+### OR  barcode("code", "barcode_type", ['A', 'B', 'C'], width, height, "position", "font")

+Prints CODE128 Barcode, you have to specify the type as 'A', 'B' or 'C'.
+C type only accepts numbers and an even length

++ CODE128

 width is a numeric value in the range between (1,255) Default: 64 height is a numeric value in the range between (2,6) Default: 3